surifirstpin/biplus_documentation/version.4/Acubi website.md

 # DIALECTS SUPPORTED

-Connect to number of data sources. it doesn’t matters what type of data you want to explore or where it stays, you can connects to hundreds of data sources with Acubi.
+It doesn’t matters what type of data you want to explore or where it stays, you can connects to hundreds of data sources with Acubi.
 More sources are yet to be added.

 ## SOLUTIONS

+Lets see how all the Business platforms use AcuBi to drive insight and innovate decisions.
+Browse by function and industry.

 #### Sales